Grayish mouse opossum

-The grayish mouse opossum (Tlacuatzin canescens) is a species of opossum endemic to Mexico.
-It is the sole species in the genus Tlacuatzin.
+The grayish or gray mouse opossum (Tlacuatzin canescens) is a diminutive species of opossum in the family Didelphidae, endemic to Mexico.
+It is the sole species of its genus, Tlacuatzin, although some sources disagree with this.

 Description

 The grayish mouse opossum is an unusually small opossum, measuring 20 to 35 cm in total length, including an 11- to 16-cm (4.3- to 6.3-in) tail.
 Adults weigh from 38 to 60 g.
 The body is covered in short, soft fur, with a slightly woolly texture.
 As the common name suggests, the fur is pale to brownish grey in colour, fading to white or near-white on the under parts and legs.
 In addition, clearly visible rings of black hair occur around the eyes, and, on females, patches of orange fur in the groin region, sometimes extending to the thighs and up the midline almost to the throat.

 The whiskers are relatively short, and the ears are rounded, hairless, and dark in colour.
 The tail is long and prehensile, and hairless for almost all of its length, apart from the base.
 Females have nine teats, but, unlike many other marsupials, do not have a pouch.